 Our teachers are learning to present their subject in interactive and more engaging ways using stories and interactive presentations that drive the learning deeper, develop a will in the child, an I-Can- Do attitude.
 They have been focusing on traditional Malagasy stories to help the students feel connected with pride to their past, their culture, and language.
 As a colonized people, they need to gain the confidence and strong roots to counter foreign influence and treasure their own rich history and culture.
 Furthermore, our teachers are

 striving to cultivate a love for the Malagasy environment.
-This is crucial in a land that is as badly deforested in risk of becoming a desert.
+This is crucial in a land that is so badly deforested it is in risk of becoming a desert.